martinapugliese/tales-science-data/ABOUT.md

 The CSS and the Matplotlib styles have been customised to suit needs, notebook in [Style demos](Style demos.ipnb) illustrates che choices.
 They are loaded via wrapper methods in each notebook, a procedure mirrored from [this other book](https://github.com/CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers).

+### The references

+References are indicated at the end of each notebook, rather than at the global level.
+This is because I find it much more effective to have a list of further material from within the topic I'm looking at rather than as a separate thing.
+Furthemore, this allows for a more ordered and structured situation.